 The color palette echoes coastal hues, with blues and greens dominating.
 Accessories, such as seashell jewelry and woven straw hats, complement coastal-inspired attire.

-Saharan Desert
+Traditional Costumes in the Saharan Desert

 Another essential garment is the Tagelmust, a Tuareg veil or turban wrapped around the head and face for protection against environmental elements.
 Loose-fitting trousers, long-sleeved shirts, and sturdy boots provide further protection from the sun, wind, and sand.